boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 Push changes to a remote connection
 -----------------------------------

-After you edited the data and syncronized it into your repository, you can send the changes to other remote repositories.
+After you edited the data and synchronized it into your repository, you can send the changes to other remote repositories.
 In the :guilabel:`GeoGig Navigator`, right-click your repository name and select :guilabel:`Push`.
 The :guilabel:`Remote reference` dialog opens.
 Select the :guilabel:`Remote` and the :guilabel:`Branch` from where you wish to export data and click :guilabel:`OK`.

-All local commit that were not present in the remote repository will be merged into the remote repository.
+All local commits that were not present in the remote repository will be merged into the remote repository.